abpframework/abp/docs/en/Themes/LeptonXLite/mvc.md

 abp add-package Volo.Abp.AspNetCore.Mvc.UI.Theme.LeptonXLite
 ```

-- Make sure old theme is removed and LeptonX is added in your Module class.
+- Make sure the old theme is removed and LeptonX is added in your Module class.

 ```diff
 [DependsOn(